GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 1.  **Calculate Overall Performance:**
     * Load the `pred.npy` and `target.npy` files.
     * Iterate through every sample in the test set.
-For each sample, calculate the Pearson (PCC) and Spearman (SCC) correlation coefficient between the predicted and the ground truth contact map.
+For each sample, calculate the Pearson (PCC) between the predicted and the ground truth contact map.
-    * Compute the **average PCC and SCC** across the *entire* test set.
+    * Compute the **average PCC** across the *entire* test set.
 These values represent your model's overall performance.

 2.  **Generate a Representative Visualization:**
     * After calculating all scores, find a single genomic region from the test set that demonstrates good performance (e.g., its score is near or above the average).
     * Generate a plot for this single example.
 The figure should contain two subplots: the **Ground Truth** map and your **Finetuned Prediction**.
     * Use `matplotlib.pyplot.imshow` to display the 50x50 matrices.
-    * Clearly label each subplot with the specific PCC and SCC calculated for that individual example.
+    * Clearly label each subplot with the specific PCC for that individual example.

 ---